 Text Complexity Text Uncle Timothy's Ships by Summer Woodford Complexity Lexile level: 660 (Grade 7; 955-1155) (Lexile and Qualitative analysis) Qualitative level: Moderately complex Note: Although the Lexile score is below grade 7, the meaning/purpose of the text adds to the complexity as there are multiple levels of meaning that are difficult to identify, are subtle and implicit.
 Additionally, the language features contain abstract and figurative language which may present difficulty for students.
-Reading Elements/Structure for analysis Author's Craft and Theme 1
+Reading Elements/Structure for analysis Author's Craft and Theme In a function of Taxet Day andant Analysia Dramat